HWTeng-Teaching/202402-Financial-Econometrics/HW_chap15.19/HW_ch15.19.a,b.md

 Joint Significance: The chi-squared statistic is 123.23 with a p-value < 2.2e-16, indicating that the characteristics AGE, ATTRACTIVE, and SCHOOL are jointly significant at the 5% level.

 Individual Significance: The coefficients for AGE, ATTRACTIVE, and SCHOOL are individually significant based on their p-values

+## ch15.19 (b)

+**Question:**
+What is your 95% interval estimate of the risk premium, the coefficient on NOCONDOM, based on these random effects estimates?

+**Solution:**
+95% Confidence Interval: [0.0899, 0.1880]
+In repeated sampling, about 95% intervals constructed this way will contain the true value of the risk premium.